trdroid/Android-Examples/Services/README.md

 # Services

-A service is an Android component that runs in the background without any user interaction.
+A Service is an Android component that runs invisibly in the background without a user interface.

+### Priority of a Service

+*The priority of a started Service is greater than the priority of an inactive Activity*

+A Service's priority can be raised to be the same as the priority of a foreground Activity in cases when the termination of a Service is unacceptable.

+The Runtime could terminate a Service prematurely to provide additional resources to a foreground component (like an Activity).
+A Service can be configured to restart as soon as the resources become available.

 The *onBind()* method allows the service to be bound to an activity which allows the activity to directly access members and methods of the service.